kirangagitau/kirangagitau/README.md

 ## Hi there 👋
 **Introduction:**

-I am Gitau Muguro, a DevOps engineer from Kisumu, Kenya, with a robust background in IT, software development, and system administration.
+I am Gitau Muguro, a DevOps engineer from Nairobi, Kenya, with a robust background in IT, software development, and system administration.
 I specialize in automating infrastructure, optimizing deployment pipelines, and leveraging cloud platforms to enhance scalability and performance.
 With proficiency in programming languages such as Python, C, and JavaScript, and a deep understanding of UNIX/Linux environments like Kali Linux, I am passionate about building secure, efficient, and resilient systems.
 My goal is to collaborate with global teams, utilizing DevOps practices to drive continuous integration, delivery, and innovation.
+Additionaly I do network and system administration.
+Check out my website [sirgitaut.tech](https://srgitau.tech/)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...